Britney Spears hearing may mean freedom from court or father

 AP Entertainment Writer

-And in a major reversal, James Spears, who first sought the conservatorship in 2008 and has been its primary overseer ever since, has filed a petition to end it altogether.
+And in a major reversal, James Spears, who first sought the conservatorship in 2008 and has been its primary overseer, has filed a petition to end it altogether.
 He urged the judge to make a decision on the issue Wednesday and make questions of his status moot.

 Britney Spears and Rosengart said in a subsequent filing that they agree with her father that the conservatorship should end, marking the first time she has called for an end to the arrangement in court documents.